wtsi-hgi/go-softpack-builder/README.md

   OS.
 - finalImage is the base image for the OS you want the software spack builds to installed inside (it should be the same OS as buildImage).
+- processorTarget should match the lowest common denominator CPU for the machines where builds will be used.
+For example, x86_64_v3.
 - coreURL is the URL of a running softpack core service, that will be used to send build artifacts to so that it can store them in a softpack environements git repository and make them visible on the softpack frontend.